TamrielSavingsCo/TSC-Add-On/README.md

 # Tamriel Savings Co Price Fetcher

 Never wonder about fair market values again!
 TSC Price Fetcher displays accurate market prices directly in your item tooltips, powered by weekly data from thousands of actual guild trader transactions on the Xbox NA server.
+To power these tooltips with data, you'll also need to download the TSCPriceDataLite addon.

 ## Features